Near-Field Aeroacoustic Shape Optimization at Low Reynolds Numbers: Conclusions

 \section{Conclusions}

 This paper demonstrates the efficacy of using the high-order flux reconstruction method, direct acoustic computation, and mesh adaptive direct search optimization technique for aeroacoustic shape optimization.
 Three case studies were presented, demonstrating that significant noise reduction could be achieved by optimizing the geometry of two-dimensional objects at low Reynolds numbers.
-Results showed that the approach could reduce noise by up to $7\%$ for an open deep cavity, over $12\%$ for tandem cylinders, and eliminate noise while decreasing the drag coefficient by $24.95\%$ for a NACA 4-digit airfoil.
 These findings have practical applications in various industries, including aerospace, automotive, and wind turbine design, where noise reduction is crucial.
-In conclusion, this paper illustrates that MADS is an effective and robust gradient-free method for solving complex aeroacoustic problems with high-order accuracy.
-Future work could extend this approach to more complex geometries, higher dimensions, and higher Reynolds numbers to explore the optimization technique's potential limits and expand its applications.
+We note that the simulations undertaken here are relatively inexpensive two-dimensional problems.
+The computational cost of performing three-dimensional scale-resolving simulations, such as LES or DNS, are significantly higher than those in previous aerodynamic optimization studies due to domain size and resolution requirements \cite{karbasian2022gradient, caros2023optimization}.
+Additionally, we propose the adaptivity and novel time stepping algorithms are two possible methods for reducing the computational cost of future LES or DNS simulations \cite{tugnoli2017locally, hedayati2021optimal, vermeire2023embedded}.
+Despite this, the current work demonstrates the feasibility of the approach, and lays a foundation for future LES or DNS aeroacoustic optimization studies, provided appropriate computational resources.
+Future research could extend this approach to more complex geometries, higher dimensions, and higher Reynolds numbers to explore the potential limits of the optimization technique and broaden its applications.
+While the baseline designs were validated against reference numerical simulations, there are currently no reference datasets for the newly optimized designs.
+In future studies, it would be prudent to conduct experimental studies using anechoic wind tunnels on the optimized configurations to validate the numerical results presented herein.